-The enhanced sub-catalog of 5,456 events including 946 post-stimulation events was reprocessed applying a new updated 1D layered velocity model developed from P-wave onset times of calibration shots obtained during a post-injection VSP campaign (Fig. S1, see also data publication).
-Due to a low Signal-to-Noise (S/N) ratio of the VSP data, the S-wave arrival times could not be determined.
-Thus, the $V_P/V_S$ ratio was optimized by a trial-and-error procedure, where we ultimately constrained a $V_P/V_S$ ratio of 1.71 that minimized the cumulative residual errors of all located events, and at the same time kept the first induced events close to corresponding injection well OTN-3.
+The enhanced sub-catalog of 5456 events including 946 poststimulation events was reprocessed by applying a new updated 1D layered velocity model developed from P-wave onset times of calibration shots obtained during a post-injection VSP campaign (Fig. S1; see also Leonhardt et al., 2021).
+Due to a low signal-to-noise (S/N) ratio of the VSP data, the Swave arrival times could not be determined.
+Thus, the $V_P/V_S$ ratio was optimized by a trial-and-error procedure, whereby we ultimately constrained a $V_P/V_S$ ratio of 1.71 that minimized the cumulative residual errors of all located events and at the same time kept the first induced events close to corresponding injection well OTN-3.